laracasts/blog/articles/Benjamin/04-the-basics-of-technical-seo-with-laravel.md

+---
-# The basics of technical SEO with Laravel
+title: The basics of technical SEO with Laravel
+description:
+---

 ## Technical SEO is only 20% of the job